🔍 공개 퀴즈 검색

 What is a counterargument?

-3. An opposing viewpoint or objection to your position ✓
+2. An opposing viewpoint or objection to your position ✓

-4. Your main claim or argument
+4. Your main claim or thesis statement

 Why should you include counterarguments?

-2. To demonstrate thorough thinking, build credibility, and strengthen position ✓
+1. To demonstrate thorough thinking, build credibility, and strengthen position ✓

 3. To weaken your argument intentionally